Skip to main content

 A supplier is a seller of that product.

-• Sony makes TVs but does not allow its consumers to buy directly from them, instead they have their users go through distribution.
-So Sony is a brand, but not a supplier
+• Sony makes TVs but does not allow its consumers to buy directly from them.
+Instead, they have their users go through distribution.
+So, Sony is a brand but not a supplier.

-When navigating the catalog, remember that brands is where you will be searching for products manufactured by that brand.
-Suppliers will be who you buy the products from.
+• Brands are where you will be searching for products manufactured by that brand.

 Did this answer your question?